leeper/surveyexpcourse/index.md

 #### Readings

- - **Required**: Gaines, B. J., Kuklinski, J. H., and Quirk, P. J. 2007.
+ - Gaines, B. J., Kuklinski, J. H., and Quirk, P. J. 2007.
 "The Logic of the Survey Experiment Reexamined."
 Political Analysis 15: 1-20.
  - Clifford, S. and Jerit, J. 2015.
 "Do Attempts to Improve Respondent Attention Increase Social Desirability Bias?" *Public Opinion Quarterly* 79: 790-802.
+ - Miratrix, L.W., Sekhon, J.S., Theodoridis, A.G., and Campus, L.F.
+2018.
+"Worth Weighting?
+How to Think About and Use Weights in Survey Experiments." *Political Analysis*: in press.
  - Bolsen, T. 2013.
 "A Light Bulb Goes On: Norms, Rhetoric, and Actions for the Public Good." *Political Behavior* 35: 1-20.
  - Hainmueller, J., Hangartner, D., and Yamamoto, T. 2015.
 "Validating Vignette and Conjoint Survey Experiments Against Real-World Behavior." *Proceedings of the National Academy of Sciences*: In press.
  - Druckman, J. N. and Leeper, T. J. 2012.
 "Learning More from Political Communication Experiments: Pretreatment and Its Effects." *American Journal of Political Science* 56: 875-896.
- - Leeper, T. J. ["The Role of Media Choice and Media Effects in Political Knowledge Gaps."](https://dl.dropboxusercontent.com/u/414906/KnowledgeGaps.pdf) Working paper, London School of Economics and Political Science.
  - Hertwig, R. and Ortmann, A. 2008.
 "Deception in Experiments: Revisiting the Arguments in Its Defense." *Ethics & Behavior* 18: 59-92.
- • Mullinix, K. J., Leeper, T. J., Druckman, J. N., and Freese, J. 2015.
+ - Mullinix, K. J., Leeper, T. J., Druckman, J. N., and Freese, J. 2015.
 "The Generalizability of Survey Experiments." *Journal of Experimental Political Science*.
+ - Leeper, T. J. ["The Role of Media Choice and Media Effects in Political Knowledge Gaps."](https://dl.dropboxusercontent.com/u/414906/KnowledgeGaps.pdf) Working paper, London School of Economics and Political Science.

 ---

-## Exercises
+## Example Exercises

  - Empirical Example 1: Holbrook and Krosnick
    - [Paper](activities/holbrook/Holbrook, Krosnick (POQ, 2010).pdf), [TESS Record](http://www.tessexperiments.org/data/holbrook120.html), [Questionnaire](activities/holbrook/Holbrook, Krosnick (POQ, 2010).pdf)